marisacasillas/chatterlab/content/courses/TR2-2023/Casillas-TR2-Fall2023-Syllabus.md

 ### Week 6 - Introduction/literature review 2

-- Sunday, October 22, 2023 (**Assignment deadline**): <span style="color:green">Carefully read the introductions/literature reviews written by your classmates.
+- Sunday, October 29, 2023 (**Assignment deadline**): <span style="color:green">Carefully read the introductions/literature reviews written by your classmates.
 For each one: Identify and post at least 2 strong points and 2 constructive criticisms.
 Comments especially welcome on: organization of ideas, depth of detail, clarity of key concepts.</span>
 - Monday, October 30, 2023 (**Class**): Workshopping introductions and literature reviews.
-- Thursday, October 26, 2023 (**Assignment deadline**): <span style="color:green">Re-draft the introduction/literature review.
+- Thursday, November 2, 2023 (**Assignment deadline**): <span style="color:green">Re-draft the introduction/literature review.
 Run with the feedback you got in class—even if you think your first draft was mostly good you need to try something new.</span>

 ### Week 7 - Stepping back